fsantanna/pingus/ceu/README.md

 ```
 ]]

-We enclose the declaration with an explicit block @NN(do-end) that restricts
+We enclose the declaration with an explicit block @NN(do,-,end) that restricts
 its lifespan to a single occurrence of `WORLD_UPDATE` @NN(await).
 When the block terminates, the organism goes out of scope and its execution
 body aborts automatically, effectively removing it from the screen.